Murdoch v Murdoch

 Irene Murdoch, the wife of an Albertan rancher, submitted a claim for half the interest in the family ranch that was registered under the husband's name.
 The question put before the Court was whether there was an implied trust on behalf of the wife for all her years of labour on the ranch.

 In a 4-1 decision, a majority of the Court dismissed the wife's application.
 Speaking for the majority, Justice Martland upheld the trial judge's finding that the wife's labour was not beyond what was normally expected of a ranch wife.
 Martland J. held that since there was no financial contribution nor intention to create a trust, there could be no resulting trust, relying on a similar English case, Gissing v.
 Gissing.

 In dissent, Laskin J. argued that the Court did not need to examine intent in order to find a trust; rather a constructive trust based in equity could be found.

 Laskin's dissent proved to be among his most famous.
-Many scholars, himself included, believed that his dissent was a major factor in his unexpected promotion to Chief Justice several years later.
+Many scholars, himself included, believed that his dissent was a major factor in his unexpected promotion to Chief Justice in December 1973.

 Canadian feminists publicized the case across the country.
 The outcry against the decision contributed to substantial reforms to matrimonial property laws across the country, giving husbands and wives equal rights to property acquired during the course of the marriage.

 Following the Supreme Court decision, Irene Murdoch started a new proceeding, a petition for divorce.
 In the divorce proceedings, she was found to be entitled to a lump-sum award of $65,000 from James Murdoch, in place of monthly spousal maintenance.